 Rose Guns Days has it the usual way in the first 2 Seasons, with only nameless mooks dying (but they are seldom explicitly stated as dead) and Wang Yuanhong implied to breath his last breath off-screen.
 Then at the very end of Season 3 Stella Maiougi, a fairly important character, actually dies in very graphic details.
 In the Last Season, named characters suddenly start to drop like flies starting with Yuuji Maiougi (a 2 year old kid), and continuing with Oliver Oribe (who may or may not be 20 years old at that point), Lee Meixue (one of the arc's main characters' girlfriend), James Tomitake, Maurice Monobe, Cyrus Saimura, Richard Maiougi (Stella's brother and Yuuji's uncle), Alan Aramaki (Meixue's boyfriend) and Gabriel Kaburaya.
 To these deaths we might as well add Keith Kisaragi, who lost his best friend Alan and his entire new family (the Maiougis) in the span of a single season.

-God of War.
+God Of War Series.
 Rule of thumb is that if a character shared a scene with Kratos, they would died horribly.
 Considering the games are literally about killing the Greek Pantheon, it shouldn't come as a surprise.

 In Unrest, the choices you make with each of the protagonists can have far-reaching consequences.
 In addition, your main characters don't necessarily have Plot Armor — a particularly bad decision can end the chapter with their demise.

 In Fate/stay night, all the Masters and Servants can die.
 The only ones who are guaranteed to survive the non-bad endings are Rin and Sakura.
 The Bad Ends kick it up a notch, with several of them dooming everyone in Shirou's highschool or the entire city.